 15.00-15.30 CET - Coffee Break

 Space is often thought of as an isolated domain, separate and different from other domains.
 And while there are some characteristics that make it unique, it is nevertheless very closely interconnected with to domains on Earth and the technologies and systems that operate therein.
-This panel will explore these cross-domain relationships and how they can impact the escalation of tensions among stakeholders.
+This panel explored these cross-domain relationships and how they can impact the escalation of tensions among stakeholders.

 Beyza Unal, Head, Science and Technology Unit, UNODA